The 4 Recliner Styles You Should Consider

 The downside though, is they do cost slightly more than the flex-back or two-position.
 Even so, it is still among the more affordable recliners.

 The riser recliner is powered by motors which both recline and lift.
 It was designed specifically for the disabled and elderly, who often have medical problems.
-They recline and lift up, allowing for relaxation and getting up with minimal difficulty.
+They recline and lift up, allowing for relaxation and being able to rise with minimal difficulty.
 Therefore, they are naturally the most expensive and versatile.

 They need to be located near a socket, as they must be plugged in.
 The risk of shock is greatly reduced by a transformer whose main purpose is to decrease the voltage input.
 Made with either a single or double motor.
 Riser recliners typically have control pads or remotes.